-Students who hope to transfer into the College of Engineering from another undergraduate college at Cornell should consult with their faculty advisor, Engineering Advising, and the Office of Internal Transfer and Concurrent Degrees.
+Students who hope to transfer into the College of Engineering from another undergraduate college at Cornell are advised to first consult with their advisors in their current college and then with Engineering Advising.

 For complete curriculum and major affiliation requirements, as well as contact information for individual department offices, students should see the Engineering Undergraduate Handbook for the year that they matriculated to Cornell.

 To be considered for internal transfer, there must be an indication that affiliating with a major is feasible and successful completion of courses in mathematics, chemistry, computer science, physics, and engineering that conform to the requirements of the Engineering Common Curriculum.
 The College of Engineering does not accept internal transfer students who are "undeclared" or unaffiliated in their major intentions.
 Students should meet with Engineering Advising and review the affiliation criteria for their intended major in the Engineering Undergraduate Handbook Prior to their meetings, students should review the Frequently Asked Questions.
 Students should communicate with their current college about requirements for good academic standing.

 All candidates for an undergraduate degree in engineering must spend at least four semesters or an equivalent period of instruction as full-time students at Cornell.
 They must also spend at least three semesters of this time affiliated with an engineering major.
 Additional eligibility requirements are as follows:

 - Freshmen may first apply during their second semester if they fulfill requirements for major affiliation; Applications submitted after a single semester will be denied.

 - External transfers to Cornell can apply during their second semester at Cornell if they fulfill requirements for major affiliation;